Moesif/moesif-nodejs/README.md

 moesifMiddleware.updateCompaniesBatch(companies, callback);
 ```

+The `metadata` field can contain any company demographic or other information you want to store.
+Moesif only requires the `companyId` field.

+This method is a convenient helper that calls the Moesif API library.
+For more information, see the function documentation in [Moesif Node.js API reference](https://www.moesif.com/docs/api?javascript--nodejs#update-companies-in-batch).

 ## Koa Support

-The Moesif option handles take a Node.js req and res as arguments.
-You can also access the Koa state object via `req.state`.
+Several of the Moesif [configuration options](#configuration-options) take a Node.js request ane response objects as arguments.
+You can access the Koa state object through `req.state`.

-As an example, many Koa auth middleware save the authenticated user on `ctx.state.user`, so you can access via Moesif options like identifyUser:
+As an example, many Koa auth middleware save the authenticated user on `ctx.state.user`.
+You can access it through Moesif options like [`identifyUser`](#identifyuser):

 ```javascript
   identifyUser: function (req, res) {